Our Services

 Helpful Resources

-Creatine may boost exam focus, memory, and mental stamina by supporting brain energy production, reducing fatigue, and stabilizing mood, with cognitive improvements often seen after 1–2 weeks of a daily 3–5 g dose alongside balanced nutrition, hydration, and sleep.
+Can creatine improve exam performance?
+Research suggests creatine may enhance focus, memory, and mental stamina during exams by fueling brain energy production, reducing mental fatigue, and stabilizing mood.
+Most students notice cognitive benefits within 1–2 weeks of taking a daily 3–5 gram dose, especially when paired with balanced nutrition, hydration, and quality sleep.

 Preparing for exams can feel like running a mental marathon.
 Besides late-night study sessions and flashcards, some students look for natural ways to boost focus and memory.
 One supplement that's getting attention is creatine—best known for muscle gains but also showing promise for brain health.
 Here's what you need to know to decide if creatine could give you an academic edge.